Colleen McGuinness

 Colleen McGuinness is an American director, screenwriter, and producer who has worked as a writer and producer on shows including 30 Rock, Life & Beth, and Ramy.
-After joining 30 Rock in 2011, she shared in its 2013 Emmy nomination for best series as well as in its 2013 and 2014 WGA nominations and 2014 PGA nomination.
-McGuinness directed the 2024 short film Loser which is being adapted into a feature film with the same name and will be produced by Radio Silence.
+After joining 30 Rock in 2011, she shared in its Primetime Emmy nomination for best comedy series in 2013 as well as in its 65th and 66th WGA Awards nominations and 2014 PGA Awards nomination.
+McGuinness directed the 2024 short film Loser which has been adapted into a feature film with the same name and is produced by Radio Silence, Dan Lawler, and Michael Sherman.
+The film is in post-production as of summer 2026.

 Early life and education

 McGuinness, who is half-Korean and half-Irish, was born in Killeen, Texas, and was raised on Long Island in Islip, New York.
 McGuinness was a tennis champion in high school.

 At Harvard University, McGuinness studied directing with Professor Marcus Stern and directed productions of A Doll's House and Guys and Dolls while also producing a version of Hamlet.
 The production of Guys and Dolls that McGuinness directed was the first undergraduate co-ed production at the Hasty Pudding Theater in over 10 years.
 Upon graduating, McGuinness was awarded the Louise Donovan award for directing.